Vince Lombardi Park & Ride: Park and ride

 The park and ride and service area opened in 1974.
 They are situated between the eastern and western spurs at the northern end the turnpike (+/- mile marker 116) just south of the Overpeck Creek bridge, where the turnpike officially ends.
 They are operated by the New Jersey Turnpike Authority.

-They are named for Vince Lombardi, who worked at St. Cecilia's High School in nearby Englewood as a Latin and chemistry teacher and later become a legend as a coach in the National Football League.
+They are named for Vince Lombardi, who worked at St. Cecilia's High School in nearby Englewood as a Latin and chemistry teacher and later become a legendary coach in the National Football League.

 As of 2017, about 1.6 million used the service area annually.
 It was closed for refurbishment from September 2020 to July 2021.

 The park-and-ride has 1022 parking spaces, of which 20 are accessible.
 NJ Transit bus 321 provides service to Port Authority Bus Terminal in Midtown Manhattan.
-It was closed in March 2021 due to low-ridership caused by COVID-19 pandemic in New Jersey.
+It was closed in March 2021 due to low-ridership caused by COVID-19 pandemic in New Jersey, but has since re-opened for weekday parking at $9.75/day (including transit).